valasek/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Vedení lidí
-  - Vedení firem a týmů
+  - Technologie a vývoj SW
-  - Computational Linguistics
+  - Lezení, feratty
-  - Information Retrieval
+  - Akvaristika

 # Education to show in About widget
 education: